Link copied to your clipboard

 Many lenders allow you to refinance your primary mortgage and take out additional funds in the process, resulting in a larger loan balance.
 This can be a good option if you can get a better rate on your mortgage, and it allows you to spread out your pool financing repayment over your full mortgage term length, lowering your monthly costs (but increasing the amount of interest you pay overall).

+The biggest decision most homeowners need to make when considering which pool loan is right for them is whether they want a secured financing option or not.
 It’s worth taking some time to consider each of these options in depth.
 Think about how your payments will fit into your budget in the future, how stable your income will be, and how much risk you want to take in order to save money with a lower rate.
 Homeowners who are confident they’ve found the right pool loan can watch their stress float away while buoying up their home’s value.

 No income?
 No problem.
 Get a home equity solution that works for more people.